 Plastic surgery after weight loss can involve a number of surgical procedures; several of which may be needed to fully remove redundant skin.
 It is a necessary step after massive weight loss in order to truly reveal the body beneath.
 Commonly, excess skin will be left draping on the back, stomach, arms, breasts, legs and even affect the genitals.
 Several plastic surgery procedures are necessary to address all of these areas, and weight loss patients will need multiple visits to the operating room.

 After massive weight loss, the skin of the abdomen below the belly button hangs in an apron covering the lower abdomen and pubic area.
 This skin flap is called a pannus.
-Not only is this unattractive, the skin folds are prone to rashes, skin ulcers and other irritations.
+Not only is this unattractive, but the skin folds are also prone to rashes, skin ulcers, and other irritations.
 The removal of this skin is called a panniculectomy.
 This procedure differs from a tummy tuck, in that often a tummy tuck involves tightening the stomach muscles (rectus muscles), whereas the panniculectomy removes the excess skin and underlying tissues.

 A panniculectomy requires a large incision from hipbone to hipbone and around the belly button and another incision that runs vertically down to the pubic region.
 The naval can be moved to keep the area proportionate and symmetrical looking.
 Once this flap of skin is released, it is excised leaving a scar very low on the abdomen for concealment.

 A panniculectomy removes the extra skin from the lower abdomen, but what about the folds above?
 A reverse abdominoplasty procedure is as the name implies.
 In this procedure, an incision is made in the natural fold of the breast and the tissues beneath freed up from the underlying tissue.
 This allows the plastic surgeon to pull the skin upward and remove the excess in a hidden incision.